 Sport is known to be a fantastic tool to tackle stigma and social discrimination.
 Our new Inclusive Sports Centre officially opened on November 15th 2012, and is one of Haiti’s first facilities dedicated to serving both those living with and without disability.
 Providing an inclusive and accessible facility empowers persons with disabilities, supporting their physical and emotional rehabilitation.
 It also challenges the misconceptions of disability within the community by overcoming negative stereotypes, and highlighting people’s ability rather than their disability!

 The Centre is comprised of an outdoor multipurpose court, throwing field, and indoor state-of-the-art gym.
-It resides directly adjacent to our Spinal Cord Rehabilitation Center, the only center of its kind in Haiti’s north region, which provides national support for persons with spinal cord injuries.
+It resides directly adjacent to our Spinal Cord Rehabilitation Centre, the only center of its kind in Haiti’s north region, which provides national support for persons with spinal cord injuries.
 The sports centre provides opportunities for adults and children to participate in recreational sport for fun, as well as competitive athletes, like London 2012 Paralympian, Leon Gaisli, who’s now one of our sports coaches!